oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

 void main()
 {
     int character_class_index = -1;
-    while (true)
+    // get user input until the user picks a valid class while (true)
     {
         cout << "Select a class from the list below, by entering its number: " << endl;